sts10/rust-command-line-utilities/README.md

 # A curated list of command-line utilities written in Rust

-Note that I have not tried all of these personally, and **cannot and do not vouch for all of the tools listed here**.
-In most cases, the descriptions here are copied directly from their code repos.
-Some may have been abandoned.
+Note that I have not tried all of these personally and **cannot and do not vouch for all of the tools listed here**.
+In most cases, the descriptions below are copied directly from their code repos at the time I found them.
+Some projects may have been abandoned.
 Investigate before installing/using.

 The ones I use regularly use are: bat, fd, fend, hyperfine, miniserve, ripgrep, just, cargo-audit and cargo-wipe.
 (I'm torn between dust and erdtree...)